-Autumn is in full swing and winter isn’t far away this blog will look at changes you should make to your grow set up during the colder and more humid months ahead and also things you can do to improve your results during this period compared to growing in the heat of summer.
+Autumn is in full swing and winter isn’t far away.
+This blog looks at changes you should make to your grow room set up during colder months and things you can do to improve results during this period.

 How do I prevent bud rot?

-Adding a dehumidifier such as the Ora 60l/day dehumidifier is a great way to reduce humidity and it can cope with a fairly large room, set you humidity to the desired level and the inbuilt humidistat will control the unit and keep your space at the perfect humidity to help prevent bud rot.
+Adding a dehumidifier such as the Ora 60l/day dehumidifier is a great way to reduce humidity in your grow space and it can cope with fairly large rooms.

 Use silicon to prevent bud rot

 Using a silicon product gives your plants increased resistance to bud rot and other moulds and mildews.

 Ideally, you should start using silicone as root food at least once a week from your plant’s early vegetative stage.